Master of Science in International Business

 Interdisciplinary and/or business electives:

-You may choose 12 business and/or interdisciplinary elective credits (4 courses) in a variety of disciplines including accounting, economics, finance, quantitative methods, entrepreneurship, operations management, marketing and management.
-You may also be able to work for course credit on an individual study basis with a faculty member on an approved research project.
+You may choose 15 business and/or interdisciplinary elective credits in a variety of disciplines including, but not limited to, accounting, economics, finance, political science, entrepreneurship, marketing and management.

 Faculty Research